Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Dumb Supper Ritual

-This Samhain ritual is often referred to as a “dumb” supper (a synonym for silent or mute).
+This Samhain ritual is often called a “dumb” supper (a synonym for silent or mute).
 The dinner is held in silence to respect the spirits and give them a chance to communicate.

 Begin with an empty place setting for those you would like to honor.
 You can include a picture of them, decorate with things or trinkets they love, or cook their favorite meal or food.

-Since the veil is thin at this time, you can help guide them to your table by placing candles in the windows (typically black or white ones).
+Since the veil is thin now, you can help guide them to your table by placing candles in the windows (typically black or white ones).
 All electronics are put away.
 You can also write messages to the spirits and release them by burning the paper in a candle flame.

 Personally, I enjoy telling stories about my loved ones to help keep their memories alive.
-Especially stories that make us laugh and remember how lucky we are to have known them.
+I especially enjoy stories that make us laugh and remember how lucky we are to have known them.
 I also decorate my table and altar with their photos.
 Feel free to celebrate however you like!

 Baking and Soul Cakes

-Nothing makes me feel more festive than baking in my kitchen and filling up my home with delicious smells!
-Anything pumpkin or apple-related is perfect, like bread, cookies, or pies.
+Nothing makes me feel more festive than baking in my kitchen and filling my home with delicious smells!
+Anything pumpkin or apple-related, like bread, cookies, or pies, is perfect.

 I think it’s important to mention Soul Cakes because I often hear new practitioners asking about them, and you can see how going door-to-door for treats emerged from this practice.

-Underprivileged people would go door to door on All Souls’ Eve, promising to recite prayers for the family’s deceased loved ones.
-They would often be given a Soul Cake in exchange.
+On All Souls’ Eve, underprivileged people would go door to door, promising to recite prayers for the family’s deceased loved ones.
+In exchange, they would often be given a Soul Cake.

 By the ninth century, Christianity had spread into Celtic lands, where it gradually blended with and supplanted older pagan rites.
 In 1000 A.D. the church designated November 2 as All Souls’ Day, a time for honoring the dead.
 Celebrations in England resembled Celtic commemorations of Samhain, complete with bonfires and masquerades.